 What symbolism is present in "Voyageurs"?

-What influence did Native American culture have on "Voyageurs"?
+What influence did Indigenous cultures have on the painting?